-The Nikon D800 is our TopTenREVIEWS Silver Award Winner, and is one of the few professional DSLR cameras in the Nikon line that comes with a full-frame FX sensor.
+The Nikon D800 is one of the few professional DSLR cameras in the Nikon line that comes with a full-frame FX sensor.
 The D800 is more affordable than the other series from Nikon, has a high megapixel count - which can be good and bad - and is priced similarly to other cameras in its class though it only shoots four images a second.
 However, at the end of the day, you will appreciate the power and capabilities of this camera.

 This DSLR camera has a 36.3-megapixel sensor that captures amazing detail and features significant depth of field.
 However, megapixels aren’t everything, and this is made clear with the file size of the images.
 This high-resolution camera may clog up your computer and memory card and slow the workflow with each picture you take.
 Overall, the D800 captures detailed images, which is great if you are into landscape photography, but you may need to consider whether the large file sizes are detrimental to your photography needs.

 You can shoot up to four images per second with the Nikon D800, which is slower than comparable cameras.
 The Autofocus is fast, utilizing a 51-point focus system and 15 cross-type sensors.
 This feature is especially useful when shooting fast-moving subjects, such as a goalie jumping for a soccer ball.
 The fastest shutter speed is 1/8000 of a second, and the slowest is 30 seconds, in steps of one-third stop.
 The flash sync is a terrific 1/250 of a second.

 The ISO starts at 100, goes up to 6,400 and is expandable to 24,500, making it great for shooting in low light without a tripod.
 Noise will be introduced into photos as you increase the ISO, but Nikon’s Expeed processor does great work with special noise reduction features to keep images relatively clean, especially when compared to similar cameras.